-Share A Fare is a cab and rideshare subsidy program for residents of the Greater Omaha and Lincoln areas who are legally blind or whose vision precludes them from driving.
+Share A Fare is a transportation reimbursement program serving residents of the Greater Omaha and Lincoln areas who are legally blind or whose vision prevents them from driving.
+Established by the Omaha Chapter of the American Council of the Blind of Nebraska, Share a Fare addresses the significant transportation challenges faced by blind and visually impaired individuals in our community.

 How Does Share A Fare Work?